 When a timeout operation is processed, if a timer name is indicated, the timeout-list is searched according to the TTCN-3 scope rules.
 If there is a timeout event matching the timer name, that event is removed from the timeout-list, and the timeout operation succeeds.

 The timeout can be used to determine an alternative in an alt statement or as stand-alone statement in a behaviour description.
 In the latter case a timeout operation is considered to be shorthand for an alt statement with the timeout operation as the only alternative.
+If the @nodefault modifier is placed before a stand-alone timeout operation, the implicit alt statement also contains the @nodefault modifier.

 The any keyword used with the timeout operation succeeds if the timeout-list is not empty.
 In this case a randomly chosen timeout event is removed from the timeout-list.